shiral2571-alt/I2CS_Ex3/README.md

 When multiple directions are equally optimal, a consistent legal direction is chosen.

+## Testing

+Basic unit tests were written for the `Map` class to verify the correctness of the core grid operations
+(initialization, distance calculation, and shortest path).

+The Pac-Man algorithm (`Ex3Algo`) was tested by running the game on **Level 4** and observing the agent’s behavior during gameplay.

 ## Notes

 Not all rules necessarily trigger in every game run.